qmlbook/qmlbook/docs/meetqt/meetqt.rst

         source: "images/background.png"
     }

-As QML doesn't restrict the choice of element type for the root element, we use an ``Image`` element with the source property set to our background image as the root element.
+As QML doesn't restrict the choice of type for the root type, we use an ``Image`` type with the source property set to our background image as the root.

 .. figure:: src/showcase/images/background.png